mtolly/onyx/haskell/README.md

       available tracks.
 If there is no suitable track for bass, guitar will be copied to bass due to the lack of open pulloff support on guitar.

-    * There is an audio length limit of about 13 minutes, not due to the game but due to the audio encoding process.
-This may be fixed in the future.
+    * Stems are not yet supported; all audio goes to the backing track.
+This will be fixed in a future release.

-      In addition, stems are not supported for now, because it would have an even smaller maximum audio length.
-All audio will be mixed to the backing track.
+      In very long audio tracks, there may be tiny gaps in the audio, almost unnoticeable, due to stitching encoded segments back together.

       The stemless audio may behave oddly in multiplayer.
 It appears the backing track is moved towards the center (mono), while the instrument tracks are